Lake Washington: Canal

-Many questioned the wisdom of concrete floating bridge technology after the sinking of a portion of the Lacey V. Murrow bridge on November 25, 1990.
-However, a Washington State Department of Transportation (WSDOT) investigation revealed that the incident resulted from the improper handling of hydrodemolition water being used during bridge renovations, rather than in any basic flaw in the bridge's concept or design.
-Concrete floating bridges continue to remain a viable means for the conveyance of vehicle traffic over Lake Washington.
+The Lacey V. Murrow Memorial Bridge carries Interstate 90 eastbound from Seattle's Mount Baker neighborhood to Mercer Island.
+Originally opened in 1940, a portion of the Lacey V. Murrow Bridge sank during a windstorm on November 25, 1990.
+At the time, the bridge was closed for renovations.
+A Washington State Department of Transportation (WSDOT) investigation revealed that the incident resulted from the improper handling of hydrodemolition water being used during the renovation, rather than in any basic flaw in the bridge's concept or design.
+The bridge was subsequently rebuilt and reopened in 1993.
+The Murrow Bridge is the second-longest floating bridge in the world, at 6,620 ft (2,020 m).